imbus/robotframework-libdoc2testbench/README.md

         * info command for printing Libdoc2TestBench/Robot Framework/Python version to console
         * support for resource-files (attachment support coming soon)
     * FIX:
-        * only create `_Datatype` subdivison in libraries when data types are present
+        * only create `_Datatype` subdivison in libraries when datatypes are present
         * `Resource` subdivison is now in the correct parent subdivision
         * Updated README.md / package help-messages to reflect changes
 * 1.0rc1